justintaddei/tcp-ping/README.md

 })
 ```

-## `probe(port: number, address?: string, timeout?: number): Promise<boolean>`
+### `probe(port: number, address?: string, timeout?: number): Promise<boolean>`

-Makes one attempt to reach the host and return a boolean indicating whether it was successful or not.
+Makes one attempt to reach the host and returns a `boolean` indicating whether or not it was successful.
 If `address` is not provided it will default to `'127.0.0.1'`.
 If `timeout` is not provided it will default to `3000`.